microsoft/FluidFramework/.changeset/lazy-onions-know.md

 "section": tree
 ---

-Array and Map nodes can now be explicitly constructed with undefined or no argument.
+Array and Map nodes can now be explicitly constructed with undefined or no argument

-The constructor and create methods of Array and Map nodes now make the parameter optional, creating an empty map or array when it is not provided.
+The input parameter to the constructor and `create` methods of Array and Map nodes is now optional.
+When the optional parameter is omitted, an empty map or array will be created.

 ```typescript
 class Schema extends schemaFactory.array("x", schemaFactory.number) {}